Late Nights: The Album

 Late Nights (released with the subtitle Late Nights: The Album) is the third studio album by American singer Jeremih.
 It was released on December 4, 2015, by Def Jam Recordings.
 The album serves as a sequel to his mixtape Late Nights with Jeremih (2012) and the follow-up to his second studio album All About You (2010).
 Recording sessions took place during 2013 to 2015.
 The production on the album was handled by several producers, including: London on da Track, The Mekanics, Soundz, DJ Mustard, Needlz, Vinylz and Frank Dukes, among others.
-The album features guest appearances from Ty Dolla $ign, Jhené Aiko, Migos, Juicy J, YG, Twista, Future, Big Sean, J. Cole and Feather.
+The album features guest appearances from Ty Dolla Sign, Jhené Aiko, Migos, Juicy J, YG, Twista, Future, Big Sean, J. Cole and Feather.
 Late Nights was supported by four singles; "Don't Tell 'Em", "Planez", "Oui" and "Pass Dat".